F1 Midweek: Is F1 Sending A Message To Max Verstappen?

-– A quick aside: Ricciardo’s win should not be cast aside too quickly.
+A quick aside: Ricciardo’s win should not be cast aside too quickly.
 For McLaren, the win is their first since 2012.
-For Ricciardo, it is his first since Montreal in May 2018 – which was two teams ago, when he still drove for Red Bull.
+For Ricciardo, it is his first since Monaco in May 2018 – which was two teams ago, when he still drove for Red Bull.

 It might be easy to classify Ricciardo’s win as a fluke, a confluence of factors from champion contenders errs and Monza being aptly suited for McLaren, but such dismissal is faulty.
 Ricciardo qualified well, beat Lewis Hamilton in the sprint race and then bested Max Verstappen off the line.
 Once in front, Ricciardo put together an outstanding race, never putting a wheel askance and earned the win.
 Though Norris has put together a better season, Ricciardo seemed to unlock the McLaren in Italy.
 The question now becomes whether or not he can do it again.